©1978

 cannot be discerned clearly.
 This higher level of awareness

 evolves painfully and only a little at a time.
-The real danger is if we live on

 one level of awareness.
 Take the simple path.
 It is through the